agan-k/FormVsContent/blog_posts/react-introduction-pt2-conditional-rendering.md

-We managed to distribute the content from one component to another, avoided repetition in our code while relying on a more programmatic aproach.
-The difference between hard coding a simple sentance for the second time and passing it on, the way we just did, might not seem significant at first.
-However, if we can imagine greater amount of information (in forms of multiple paragraphs, lists, images etc.) being destributed across several child components, then the potential of this approach becomes more apparent.
+We managed to distribute the content from one component to another, avoided repetition in our code while relying on a more programmatic approach.
+The difference between hard coding a simple sentence for the second time and passing it on, the way we just did, might not seem significant at first.
+However, if we can imagine greater amount of information (in forms of multiple paragraphs, lists, images etc.) being distributed across several child components, then the potential of this approach becomes more apparent.

 <h3>2.
 Storing Data and Passing it to Props</h3>